 - They may come across as obsessed with weapons and violence.

-- The circumstances in their lives make them very unstable or deeply depressed (loss of job, broken marriage, etc).
+- The circumstances in their lives make them very unstable or deeply depressed (loss of a job, a broken marriage, etc).

 - They may feel alienated and blame others for it.
 Those being blamed tend to be the potential targets (schoolmates, co-workers, successful, political, religious, etc.).